Law and Public Health (JD/MPH)

 - Full-time or part-time: JD must be completed on a full-time basis, MPH coursework can be completed on a part-time basis

 - identifying causes of health and illness in various populations

 - recognizing the effects of environmental, occupational, psychological and social factors in illness and well-being

 - interpreting and applying scientific and statistical information and the results of research investigations

 - identifying, analyzing and evaluating whether and how different laws can effectively address specific health problems

 - designing more effective and efficient methods for planning and delivering health care services.

-- The core courses include biostatistics, environmental health, epidemiology, health law, health policy and management, and social and behavioral science.
+- Successfully completing the 6 MPH core courses including biostatistics, environmental health, epidemiology, health law, health policy and management, and social and behavioral science.

-Separate application and admission to the School of Law (LAW) and the School of Public Health (SPH) is required for enrollment in the dual degree program.
-Applicants may apply simultaneously to the two Schools, or, alternatively, students enrolled in LAW may apply during their first year of law study for admission to the MPH degree program.
+Students must apply and be accepted to both the School of Law and the School of Public Health.
+Applicants may apply simultaneously to the two Schools, or, alternatively, students enrolled in LAW may apply during their first two years at BU School of Law for admission to the MPH and enrollment in the dual degree program.